alexworden/read-the-room/README.md

    npm install
    ```

-3. Start the development server:
+3. Start the development server from the root directory:
    ```bash
    npx nx serve web
    ```